dbustanUCSC/dbustanucsc.github.io/README.md

   Game Concept Art

 #Audio Assets:
-  Jingle.Wav
+  Jingle.Wav (Made in Studio One)
-  Horse.Wav
+  Horse.Wav  (Made in Studio One)

 #Image Assets:
-  sonic_sans_on_a_horse.png,
-  Coolnushi sans.png,
-  Game Concept.png
+  sonic_sans_on_a_horse.png (This asset was made in Photoshop.), Coolnushi sans.png (This asset was made in Photoshop.), Game Concept.png (This asset was made in Photoshop.)

 #Geometic Shapes:
   Circle and Square behind Coolnushi Games Logo